Kintyre/ksconf/docs/source/dyn/cli.rst

                             entities only; the default folder cannot be updated.
       --url URL             URL of Splunkd.
-Default: https://localhost:8089 --app APP             Set the namespace (app name) for the endpoint --user USER           Set the user associated.
+Default: https://localhost:8089 --app APP             Set the namespace (app name) for the endpoint --user USER           Deprecated.
+Use --owner instead.
+      --owner OWNER         Set the object owner.
 Typically the default of 'nobody' is ideal if you want to share the configurations at the app-level.
       --conf TYPE           Explicitly set the configuration file type.
 By default